What are eating disorders and disordered eating?

 - goes to the bathroom or toilet straight after meals

-- vomits or uses laxatives
+- vomits or uses laxatives or diuretics

 Friends, teachers or coaches might tell you that something doesn’t seem right with your child.